4 Tips for Becoming the Unicorn Employee

 - Trust their intuition

-- Understand their strengths and areas to improve
+- Understand their strengths and improvement areas

 - Actively seek feedback